Jet2 vs Ryanair with a Baby: The Honest Comparison

 Our Family Trips

 This post is based on our own flights in 2025 and 2026.
 We paid for everything ourselves.
 Some links are affiliate links (Amazon) - if you buy through them, we earn a small commission at no extra cost to you.
-We'll update this post with our Ryanair experience after our Benidorm trip in March 2026.
+Last updated March 2026 with our Ryanair experience.